Population Interference in Panel Experiments: Panel experiments with population interference and no carryover effects

 \subsection{Average temporal exposure contrast}

-In Section~\ref{sec: cross-sec}, we showed that under pure population interference, inference on the TEC at time $t$ could strictly be reduced to the cross-sectional setting, where the only relevant asymptotic regime takes $n\rightarrow \infty$.
-When considering the ATEC and its natural estimator $\hat{\bar{\tau}}^{k,k'}$, however, the asymptotic picture changes and we may now consider, broadly speaking, three regimes: (1) $T$ fixed and $n\rightarrow \infty$; (2) $T \rightarrow \infty$ and $n \rightarrow \infty$; (3) $T \rightarrow \infty$ and $n$ fixed.
-An important insight that we will emphasize in this section is that inference in these three regimes requires different constraints on the population interference mechanism.
+There are three distinct asymptotic regimes when considering inference for the ATEC and its natural estimator $\hat{\bar{\tau}}^{k,k'}$: (1) $T$ fixed and $n\rightarrow \infty$; (2) $T \rightarrow \infty$ and $n \rightarrow \infty$; (3) $T \rightarrow \infty$ and $n$ fixed.
+An important insight from this section is that inference in these three regimes requires different constraints on the population interference mechanism.
 Roughly speaking, the larger $T$ is relative to $n$, the more interference we can tolerate.